TunaliIlke/RDRG-v2.1/readme.txt

-[Feature_Values, Feature_Names] = extractRGRD(TmrMask,Im,Spacing,inter_size,maskLung)
+% ABOUT:
-% This function gives radial gradient and radial deviation radiomic
+% Please find MATLAB code for extracting radial gradient and radial deviation radiomic features using medical images ( CT, MRI, etc.).
-% features as an output.
+  To apply the algorithm, use the function is "extractRGRD.m".
 %
-% Please reference the below article if you use the features deriven by
+% Please reference the below article if you use the features calculated by
 % this code.
 %
 % REFERENCE: